 Recently, Liz talked about making holiday tables fun for kids, and I agree!
 In fact, you can set your entire table with a family-friendly Thanksgiving printable set including a table covering, coloring pages, placemats, and napkin pouches all designed by our friends Mike and Alma Loveland of Ollibird.
 I love that it looks festive as is, but the pages will really come to life when your guests, young and old, add their own creative touches to it. ($8 for PDF file; larger items can be printed at printing shop)

-Such a pretty way to assign seating for Thanksgiving, these delicate and customizable printable Thanksgiving place cards (PDF) from Paper & Pigtails would look nice as is, or tuck them into a small twig wreath for a little contrast. (free)
+Such a pretty way to assign seating for Thanksgiving, these delicate and customizable printable Thanksgiving place cards from Paper & Pigtails would look nice as is, or tuck them into a small twig wreath for a little contrast.
+UPDATE: Unfortunately these place cards are no longer available.

 Send off your leftovers in style with great-looking printable Thanksgiving take-home containers.
 Just be ready to do some folding.
-Plus they’re made even nicer with Coco & Kelley and Marabou Designs’ printable Thanksgiving leftover stickers that will remind them of your hospitality when they are sneaking a bite at midnight. (free)
+Plus they’re made even nicer with Coco & Kelley and Marabou Designs’ printable Thanksgiving leftover stickers that will remind them of your hospitality when they are sneaking a bite at midnight.
+UPDATE: While the printable take-home containers are still available, the printable stickers are not.
+Try this link instead for another great options.

 We adored Confetti Sunshine’s printable Father’s Day poster, and I know my kids would love to write all over this printable Thanksgiving poster.
-If you make it extra-large, then there’s room for everyone to jot down all they are thankful for this Thanksgiving. (free)
+If you make it extra-large, then there’s room for everyone to jot down all they are thankful for this Thanksgiving.
+UPDATE: Unfortunately, this site is down and we don’t think the free download for the poster any more.
+Sad face.

 I love the sweet simplicity of these printable Thanksgiving gift tags from She Wears Many Hats–great if you’re bringing over some handmade food gifts (we have so many ideas for you!) or for the hosts to send their guests home with lots of leftovers.
 The design is also available as note cards for those faraway relatives who we can’t share dinner with this year in person. (free)